Priscasantos/Tom-Hengl-Course/R-training/README.md

     ## Loading required package: ParamHelpers

-    ## 'mlr' is in maintenance mode since July 2019.
-Future development
+    ## Warning message: 'mlr' is in 'maintenance-only' mode since July 2019.
-    ## efforts will go into its successor 'mlr3' (<https://mlr3.mlr-org.com>).
+    ## Future development will only happen in 'mlr3'
+    ## (<https://mlr3.mlr-org.com>).
+Due to the focus on 'mlr3' there might be
+    ## uncaught bugs meanwhile in {mlr} - please consider switching.

 ``` r
 library(kernlab)